Glenn Shafer

 Glenn Shafer (born November 21, 1946) is an American mathematician and statistician.
 He is the co-creator of Dempster–Shafer theory.
-He is a University Professor and Board of Governors Professor at Rutgers University.
+He is a university professor and a board of governors professor at Rutgers University, as well as, a former dean of its business school.

 Early life and education

 Shafer grew up on a farm near Caney, Kansas.
-He received a bachelor's degree in mathematics from Princeton University, then entered the Peace Corps, serving in Afghanistan.
+He earned a bachelor's degree in mathematics from Princeton University, then entered the Peace Corps, serving in Afghanistan.
 He returned to Princeton, earning a PhD in mathematical statistics in 1973 under Geoffrey Watson.

 Career

-He taught at Princeton and the University of Kansas, joining the faculty of Rutgers Business School – Newark and New Brunswick in 1992.
-From 2011 to 2014 he served as dean of the school.
+Shafer taught at Princeton and the University of Kansas, joining the faculty of Rutgers Business School – Newark and New Brunswick in 1992.
+From 2011 to 2014, he served as dean of the business school of the university.

-During the 1970s and 1980s he expanded a theory first introduced by Arthur P. Dempster to create Dempster–Shafer theory, also described as the theory of belief functions or evidence theory.
-It is a general framework for reasoning with uncertainty, allowing one to combine evidence from different sources and arrive at a degree of belief (represented by a mathematical object called belief function) that takes into account all the available evidence.
+During the 1970s and 1980s Shafer expanded a theory first introduced by the Harvard professor, Arthur P. Dempster, to create Dempster–Shafer theory, also described as, the theory of belief functions or evidence theory.
+It is a general framework for reasoning with uncertainty, allowing one to combine evidence from different sources and to arrive at a degree of belief (represented by a mathematical object called belief function) that takes into account all the available evidence.
 The theory and its extensions have been of particular interest to the artificial intelligence community.

-More recently he worked with Vladimir Vovk to develop a game-theoretic framework for probability.
-That work produced a 2001 book, Probability and Finance: It's Only a Game!
+More recently Shafer worked with Vladimir Vovk to develop a game-theoretic framework for probability.
+That work produced a 2001 book, Probability and Finance: It's Only a Game!.
 A joint research group between Rutgers and Royal Holloway, University of London has produced more than 50 working papers on the subject.